Speakers

 Target group: High school classes and school community

-Egg, egg, egg - worth knowing and experimental things about the egg
+Egg, egg, egg – Interesting facts and experiments about eggs

-Everyone has eaten an egg at some point – you have probably indulged in the pleasure without thinking about the interesting questions and worth-knowing answers hidden behind eggs.
+Everyone has eaten an egg at some point – probably indulging in the pleasure without thinking about the interesting questions and useful answers that eggs hold.

-The experimental lecture deals with aspects relating to the egg and answers questions such as: Why do you need a lot of water in the egg cooker for a few eggs and little water for a lot of eggs?
-Why are eggs deterred?
-How round does the egg come out of the chicken?
-Which chickens lay white and which brown eggs?
-What is the dye in brown eggs made of?
+The experimental presentation deals with aspects of eggs and answers questions such as: Why do you need a lot of water in the egg cooker for a few eggs and a little water for a lot of eggs?
+Why are eggs shocked?
+Which way does the egg come out of the chicken?
+Which chickens lay white eggs and which lay brown eggs?
+What is the coloring of brown eggs?
 How can you tell if an egg is boiled or raw?
 How long does it take a chicken to produce 8g of protein for the egg?
 How long does it take for the shell to form?
 Are chickens stupid or smart?
 And much more.

-Target Audience: Students of all ages and school community
+Target group: Students of all ages and school community

 A little light burns – experiments with candles

-Burning candles create a mood of celebration.
+Burning candles create a sense of celebration and mood.
 The lecture deals with the questions "Why do candles burn at all?"
 "What happens when they burn?"
-"How are candles made?"
+"How are candles made?" and shows fun experiments with candles, from the Advent wreath to the one-dimensional Christmas tree and the candle swing.

 Electrically conductive polymers - history and current applications

-Using the example of polyacetylene, the structural and chemical requirements for electrically conductive polymers are derived.
-With polyacetylene, conductivities were achieved that correspond to those of iron, but the processing options are quite modest and the long-term and thermal stability are completely inadequate.
-Soon after the discovery of polyacetylene, polypyrrole was presented as a significantly more stable material, which also made technical applications possible.
-With polyethylenedioxythiophene, the processability and stability could be further developed to a large extent, so that a breakthrough for technical applications was achieved.
-There are now a number of different possible uses: antistatic coatings in photo films, through-hole plating of printed circuit boards, counter electrodes in solid electrolytic capacitors, monitor coatings and organic light-emitting diodes (OLEDs).
+The structural and chemical requirements for electrically conductive polymers are derived using polyacetylene as an example.
+Conductivities equivalent to those of iron have been achieved with polyacetylene, but the processing options are quite limited and the long-term and thermal stability are completely inadequate.
+Soon after the discovery of polyacetylene, polypyrrole, a much more stable material, was introduced, which also made technical applications possible.
+With polyethylenedioxythiophene, the processability and stability could be further developed to a great extent, resulting in a breakthrough for technical applications.
+There are now a number of different possible uses: antistatic coatings in photo films, through-hole plating of circuit boards, counter electrodes in solid electrolytic capacitors, monitor coatings and organic light-emitting diodes (OLEDs).
 The applications are presented and the advantages of using electrically conductive polymers compared to conventional systems and problem solutions are explained.
-The breakthrough of polyethylenedioxythiophene in technical products was not least possible because the material can be applied as a dispersion and because the polymer can be produced specifically where its functional properties are required.
+The breakthrough of polyethylenedioxythiophene in technical products has been made possible not least because the material can be applied as a dispersion and because the polymer can be produced specifically where its functional properties are needed.

 Duration: 60 minutes